duckduckgo/duckduckhack-docs/submitting/submitting-overview.md

 [![](http://docs.duckduckhack.com/assets/ia_page_annotated.png)](https://duck.co/ia/view/calculator)

 You can see an overview of all Instant Answers that are in progress, and live, on the [Dev Overview page](https://duck.co/ia/dev).
+Create a [new Instant Answer page here](https://duck.co/ia/new_ia).

 ## Feedback and Support